INTRODUCTION AND PURPOSE OF BOARD CHARTER

-This Board Charter (“Charter”) formalises the various roles and responsibilities of the Board, Board Committees and individual Director of Eco World Development Group Berhad (“Eco World” or the “Company”) with the aim of streamlining and enhancing corporate governance practices towards transparency, accountability and integrity in boardroom activities.
-The release of the Malaysian Code on Corporate Governance 2012 (“MCCG 2012”) by the Securities Commission in March 2012 and amendments to the Main Market Listing Requirements of Bursa Malaysia (“Listing Requirements”) in November 2012 on corporate governance hasten the formalisation of this Charter.
+This Charter formalises the various roles and responsibilities of the Board, Board Committees and individual Director of Eco World Development Group Berhad with the aim of streamlining and enhancing corporate governance practices towards transparency, accountability, sustainability and integrity in boardroom activities.
+This Charter was reviewed to reflect the latest amendments made to the MCCG and the Listing Requirements.

-In this Charter
+In this Charter:-

-- “Board” means the Board of Directors of the Company;
+- “Board” means the board of directors of the Company;

 - “Board Committees” means committees established by the Board from time to time, including the Audit Committee, Nomination Committee and Remuneration Committee;